softwareguru/airflowsummit-website/content/venue.md

 ### Hotel Information
 We have secured a block of rooms at the Marriott Downtown at Eaton Centre, you can <a href="https://www.marriott.com/events/start.mi?id=1677692262364&key=GRP" target="_blank">use this link</a> to make your reservation.

-We are currently working on getting discounted rates at other hotels in order to provide more variety.
-We will publish those here as soon as we have them.

 <a name="canada"></a>
 ### Permission to travel to Canada